brenns10/brennan.io/_drafts/whats-an-internet.md

 similar way!
 We already know of MAC addresses from our discussion of the link layer.
 These addresses are assigned uniquely by manufacturers to our devices.
 Unfortunately, a MAC address tells you nothing about where in the network a device is.
-Two devices made by the same manufacturer with nearly identical MAC addresses are not guaranteed to be near each other.
 Really, a MAC address is more like a Social Security Number in the US.
 These numbers, assigned at birth, tell us nothing about where a person resides.
 That's why we use a street address to send mail, and not a SSN.

 So, from the looks of it, we'll need a new way to "address" devices.
 This address is called an Internet Protocol (IP) address!
 These addresses are